appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

 </dd>

-3. If you have a function that retrieves data, to display the fetched information, connect it to any widget and bind using mustache syntax `{{}}`.
+3. If you have a function that retrieves data, to display the fetched information, connect it to any widget and bind it using mustache syntax `{{}}`.

 <dd>